e-moe/sf-levi9/_drafts/assignment-3-students-database.markdown

 tags:
     - training
     - assignment
+    - students database
-    - jam storage
+    - doctrine
-    - sonata
+    - batch processing
 excerpt: |
     Students database.
     Idea of student’s database is to create a site of some university.
 On the site everybody could read